Skip to content

 • Child Indicator: The child container number (1, 2, 3, etc.).
 If describing multiple folders at once, this can also be a range of numbers (e.g., 3-7)

-ArchivesSpace allows for adding grandchild containers to describe yet another level of container-within-container; these will rarely be used.
+ArchivesSpace allows grandchild containers to describe yet another level of container-within-container; these will rarely be used.

 Digital Object Instances

 Digital Object Instances are used to associate links to digital content (e.g., a digitized PDF or image on the Reuther's file server, digital materials in WSULS Digital Collections, an archived website in Archive-It, etc.).
-Digital Object Instances require a linked Digital Object record, of which the Reuther uses a minimal implementation to effectively create a link from an Archival Object to its online manifestation.
+Digital Object Instances require a linked Digital Object record to effectively create a link from an Archival Object to its online manifestation.

 Note